The Monty Hall Problem

 Step 2: Simulating One Play

-The bulk of our work consists of simulating one play of the game.
+As is often the case in simulating a game, the bulk of the work consists of simulating one play of the game.
 This involves several pieces.

 goats that contains unimaginative names for the two goats.